 Lifecycle funds were introduced to federal employees in 2005.
 They use a mix of the five funds available in the Thrift Savings Plan designed around a target date.
-Although they have been around for over a decade, there is still a fair amount of misunderstanding involving the Lifecycle funds.
+Although they have been around for almost two decades, there is still a fair amount of misunderstanding involving the Lifecycle funds.

 Per tsp.gov, “The L Funds, or “Lifecycle” funds, use professionally determined investment mixes that are tailored to meet investment objectives based on various time horizons.
 The objective is to strike an optimal balance between the expected risk and return associated with each fund.”